polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-lifecycle.md

 ### Initialize a Block

-To initialize a block, the executive module first calls the `on_initialize` hook in the system pallet and all other runtime pallets.
-The `on_initialize` function enables you to define business logic that should be completed before transactions are executed.
+The executive module calls the `on_initialize` hook in the system pallet and all other runtime pallets to initialize a block.
+The `on_initialize` function lets you define business logic that should be completed before transactions are executed.
 The system pallet `on_initialize` function is always executed first.
-The remaining pallets are called in the order they are defined in the [frame_support::runtime](https://paritytech.github.io/polkadot-sdk/master/frame_support/attr.runtime.html){target=\_blank} macro.
+The remaining pallets are called in the order defined in the [frame_support::runtime](https://paritytech.github.io/polkadot-sdk/master/frame_support/attr.runtime.html){target=\_blank} macro.

-After all of the `on_initialize` functions have been executed, the executive module checks the parent hash in the block header and the trie root to verify that the information is correct.
+After all the `on_initialize` functions have been executed, the executive module checks the parent hash in the block header and the trie root to verify the correct information.

 ### Executing Transactions